 In May 2014, the FASB issued guidance for revenue recognition for contracts, superseding the previous revenue recognition requirements, along with most existing industry-specific guidance.
 The guidance requires an entity to review contracts in five steps: 1) identify the contract, 2) identify performance obligations, 3) determine the transaction price, 4) allocate the transaction price, and 5) recognize revenue.
 The new standard will result in enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue arising from contracts with customers.
-In August 2015, the FASB issued guidance approving a one-year deferral, making the standard effective for reporting periods beginning after December 15, 2016.
+In August 2015, the FASB issued guidance approving a one-year deferral, making the standard effective for reporting periods beginning after December 15, 2017, with early adoption permitted only for reporting periods beginning after December 15, 2016.
 In March 2016, the FASB issued guidance to clarify the implementation guidance on principal versus agent considerations for reporting revenue gross rather than net, with the same deferred effective date.
 In April 2016, the FASB issued guidance to clarify the implementation guidance on identifying performance obligations and the accounting for licenses of intellectual property, with the same deferred effective date.
 In May 2016, the FASB issued guidance rescinding SEC paragraphs related to revenue recognition, pursuant to two SEC Staff Announcements at the March 3, 2016 Emerging Issues Task Force meeting.
 In May 2016, the FASB also issued guidance to clarify the implementation guidance on assessing collectability, presentation of sales tax, noncash consideration, and contracts and contract modifications at transition, with the same effective date.
-We do not intend to adopt the guidance early.
-We expect that the adoption of this guidance will likely change the way we recognize revenue generated under customer contracts.
-However, we are currently reviewing our contracts with customers to determine if the accounting for these contracts will be impacted by the adoption of this guidance and, if so, if that impact will be material to our consolidated financial statements.
-We have not yet determined t
+In September 2017, the FASB issued guidance amending and rescinding prior SEC staff announcements and observer comments related to revenue recognition, pursuant to the SEC Staff Announcement at the July 20, 2017 Emerging Issues Task Force meeting.
+We will adopt this guidance as of January 1, 2018.
+We are currently undertaking a comprehensive review of our contracts with customers to determine the impact of this standard on our revenue recognition.
+While we currently expect that the adoption of this guidance will change the way we analyze, document, and disclose revenue recognition under customer contracts, based upon our analysis to date, we do not currently anticipate the adoption of this guidance to have a material effect on our consolidated financial statements.
+It is important to note that our work on this is ongoing and our final assessment is not yet complete.
+We have not yet determined the manner in which we will adopt this guidance.